Can LLMs Predict the Future or Are They Just Remembering?

 91,361 Bloomberg headlines · 1,587 firms · 2012–2023 · Llama-3.3

 Small-cap stocks show the strongest lookahead bias.
-They get less routine media coverage, so when news about them does appear in training data, it creates a more memorable, unique pattern the AI can recall.
+They get less routine media coverage, so when news about them does appear in training data, it creates a more memorable, unique pattern the LLM can recall.

 Earnings Calls & Capital Expenditure